esheetz/val_dynacore/docs/semantic_frames_RViz.md

 ```
 Note that this launch file loads an RViz config that requires the world frame to be published.
 The robot will not look right until pelvis transforms are published in the next steps.

+This launch file launches two helpful nodes:
+- `SemanticFrameWaypointNode` that allows users to interactively set waypoints for the robot to navigate to later.
+To change the names of the users whose desk Valkyrie may want to navigate to, add the optional argument `user_names:=[<name1>,<name2>,...]`.
+- If argument `launch_footstep_services:=true`, launches the `ValkyrieFootstepPlannerExecutorServerNode` that provides services for planning and executing to waypoints or stances.
+Use arguments `waypoints:=false` and/or `stances:=false` to control what destination types the node will support.

 2. Launch the pelvis transform broadcaster, which listens for pelvis transforms and broadcasts them to the tf tree:
 ```
 roslaunch val_dynacore pelvis_transform_broadcaster.launch managing_node:=SemanticFrameControllerNode